 - Step 1.
 Touch the static-protective package that contains the new CMOS battery to any unpainted surface on the outside of the server.
-Then, take the new CMOS battery out of the package and place it on a static-protective surface. - Step 2.
-Install the new CMOS battery.
-Ensure that the battery is seated in place.
+Then, take the new CMOS battery out of the package. - Step 2.
+Install the new CMOS battery as shown.
+Ensure that the CMOS battery is seated in place.